geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

 !!! note

-    See [the official documentation](https://docs.pygeoapi.io/en/latest/data-publishing/ogcapi-tiles.html) for more information on supported tile backends
+    See [the official documentation](https://docs.pygeoapi.io/en/latest/data-publishing/ogcapi-tiles.html) for more information on OGC API - Tiles support in pygeoapi

 !!! note